apiaryio/apiaryio.github.com/_posts/2013-07-22-HTTP-Morning-Coffee-Episode-1.md

 + He built the REST engine on top of the URI space and routing DSL
 + Modeling URI is irrelevant, the URI space could be flat
 + It is just a matter of aesthetics
-+ For the same reason [@steveklabnik](https://twitter.com/steveklabnik) is wrong in his (otherwise brilliant) [A digression about actions](http://blog.steveklabnik.com/posts/2011-07-03-nobody-understands-rest-or-http#a_digression_about_actions) article
++ For the same reason [@steveklabnik](https://twitter.com/steveklabnik) is wrong in [A digression about actions](http://blog.steveklabnik.com/posts/2011-07-03-nobody-understands-rest-or-http#a_digression_about_actions) section of his, otherwise brilliant article.
++ It is good to have a nice and tidy URI space but one shouldn't design his or her API around it

 ## Steps to reproduce
-+ 35g of NDIMAINI AA, Square Mile Coffee Roasters
++ 35g of NDIMAINI AA, [Square Mile Coffee Roasters](http://squaremilecoffee.com)
 + Chemex
-+ 500g water at 90deg  C
++ 500g water at 90°C
 + 30sec pre-infusion
 + 3min extraction